 Fall admission: The deadline to apply for admission to this program is January 5.

-This degree program is designed for individuals who plan a career as a performing singer and actor or actress in opera, operetta, musicals and other forms of musical theatre.
-Graduates become conductors, teachers, singers and actors or actresses and are prepared to work in various professional capacities, including performance:
+This degree program is designed for individuals who plan a career as a performing singer and actor in opera, operetta, musicals and other forms of musical theatre.
+Graduates become conductors, teachers, singers and actors and are prepared to work in various professional capacities, including performance:

 - at universities, colleges and schools